 Losing a loved one is hard.

 The days and weeks after a loss are often fraught with grief, questions, and, unfortunately, family complications.
-It’s a terrible time to try to think through a legal process clearly.
-And while the North Carolina General Statutes are the guiding law about what happens to an estate upon the death of a North Carolina resident, they are not exactly casual reading material.
+It’s a terrible time to think through a legal process clearly.
+And while the North Carolina General Statutes are the guiding law about what happens to an Estate upon the death of a North Carolina resident, they are not exactly casual reading material.
 The law is made to address the variety of unique situations that may come up.
 It can be confusing, long-winded, and it might even seem like it’s written in another language.

 We wrote this guide to help.